- Chart

 Industry Overview

-The healthcare REIT industry is influenced by demographics, reimbursement rates, and regulatory changes.
-Aging populations drive demand for senior housing and skilled nursing facilities.
+The healthcare REIT industry is influenced by demographic trends (aging population), government regulations (Medicare/Medicaid), and economic conditions.
+Demand for senior housing and skilled nursing facilities is expected to grow.

 Positioning